Threat-Related Stimulus Exposure for Stuttering

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you have a significant medical history or certain psychological conditions, you may not be eligible to participate.

-Is threat-related stimulus exposure safe for humans?
+What prior data suggests that threat-related stimulus exposure is safe for participants?

 This trial is for adults who identify as stutterers, with a mild degree of stuttering or more.
 They must have normal color vision, speak English primarily, and have at least average nonverbal intelligence and expressive language ability.
 Excluded are those with significant medical conditions, psychological disorders, reading difficulties, other speech/language disorders besides stuttering, neurological injuries or high scores on depression/anxiety/ADHD scales.Inclusion Criteria